Last Updated on

 4. Any small first aid kit with at least two Combat Application Tourniquets.

 It’s obvious why this important.
 Can be made lightweight and compact to preference.
 Tourniquets are the most important first aid item.
 Almost everything else can be improvised and all snake bite kits are useless because even the “suction” device kits cause necrosis and remove such small amounts of venom that it’s just time wasted that could be used seeking help.
 For snake bites and other venomous animals, have a black Sharpie marker in your first aid kit to circle the swelling as it grows and write the time or estimated elapsed time on each line for emergency personal to reference.
+Here’s a more in depth list of emergency first aid supplies if you’re interested.

 5. Stainless steel cup, Klean Kanteen Kid’s 12 ounce stainless steel water bottle with loop cap (filled with water from home) and a water bag (I prefer Nalgene 96 ounce water bags)

-6. Headlamp with extra batteries tightly wrapped in three small freezer bags.
+6. Headlamp with extra batteries tightly wrapped in three small freezer bags

-Hands free light may not be the most essential tool in your kit, but you will thank yourself for bringing it.
+Hands free light may not be the most essential survival tool in your kit, but you will thank yourself for bringing it.
 I just buy the cheap Rayovak headlamps at Wal-Mart, they’re lightweight and compact and I have yet to have an issue.

-7. 400 grit sandpaper.
+7. 400 grit sandpaper

 You can carry a small knife sharpener, but the sand paper is a weight and space saver and gives you a quick touch up, especially with the carbon steel blades like the Morakniv 510.
 A knife sharpener is very important because a dull knife can cause an injury that can cause an infection that can cause bigger problems than just being lost in Yellowstone.

-8. A small snack supply that will not melt and does not contain a lot of salt.
+8. A small snack supply that will not melt and does not contain a lot of salt

 Although food isn’t an immediate need, a small snack can get your mind back on track, energy levels up, and it’s always nice to know “Hey, I have that snack in my kit if I really need it.”
+Pick something off our list of the best survival foods if you’re not sure what to carry.

 9. Cordage (550 paracord or really any type of strings and ropes are great)

 Compact, lightweight, can be used for a million tasks including shelter construction, fishing, setting traps, and the list goes on forever.
 Don’t go with just your boot laces and expect that to suffice.
 550 cord boot laces is cool and all, but why give up foot security when you can just pack an extra few ounces of cordage?
+The best way to carry around a decent length of paracord is to get one of the best survival bracelets that we recommend.
+It’s a super lightweight way to carry around a ton of cordage around your wrist any time you’re in the outdoors.

 10. Extra socks (2 pairs)